discordeno/discordeno/docs/src/stepbystep/createcommand.md

 execute: function (message, args: RoleArgs, guild) {
   // If this was the everyone role alert with a silly error if (args.role.id === message.guildID) {
-    return sendResponse(message, "Are you trying to make this person a super hero?
+    return message.sendResponse("Are you trying to make this person a super hero?
 Everyone has the everyone role.
 I can't give the everyone role to another user.");
   }

   // Lots of comments here hidden so you can see the changes easily.